Knowledge-Centric Metacognitive Learning: Results and Discussion

-\textbf{Meta-guided interactions aid agents} Our proposal is motivated by the idea that, rather than acting directly at the execution level, meta-level guided interactions with objects aid agents in generalizing while performing tasks.
-Because the agent's environmental return is determined by the number of steps taken to complete the task, completing tasks in fewer steps yields a higher return.
-Therefore, the distribution of environmental returns is a reliable indicator of whether meta-level interaction recommendations benefit agents.
-We evaluate the distribution of environmental returns for each agent across all four tasks.
-For each task, the trained agents are run for 12K episodes by parallel workers, and their environmental rewards are recorded.
-In order to understand the effects of meta-guided interactions and to ensure a fair comparison between agents where differences in success rates are not a factor, we examine the top $k$ returns with $k=100$.
-Figure \ref{fig:metrics1} illustrates the return profiles of agents.
-It is clear from the distribution of returns that the proposed agents have received a higher return on all tasks than the base agent, furthermore, this is even more so for dynamic tasks like task 3.
-It demonstrates that meta-guided interactions not only help agents complete their task goals in fewer steps, but also aid them to perform a wider range of tasks in static or dynamic environments.
-Furthermore, the higher returns of the second variant demonstrate that agents benefit from the introduction of reachability as a separate interaction.
-In the absence of a separate reachability policy, reaching is implicit in each interaction policy; however, separating allows for a shared learning of reachability followed by interactions which could be beneficial particularly in dynamically changing environments.
+Our approach is motivated by the idea that meta-level guided interactions with objects help agents in generalizing while performing tasks, rather than acting directly at the execution level.
+Since the agent's environmental return is determined by the number of steps taken to complete a task, completing tasks in fewer steps yields a higher return.
+Therefore, the distribution of environmental returns is a reliable indicator of the value of meta-level interaction recommendations for agents.
+We evaluate the distribution of environmental returns for each agent across four tasks.

+For each evaluation task, trained agents are run for 12K episodes by parallel workers, and their environmental rewards are tracked.
+To understand the effects of meta-guided interactions and ensure a fair comparison between agents, regardless of success rate differences, we examine the top $k$ returns with $k=100$.
+Figure~\ref{fig:kix_metrics1a} shows the return profiles of agents.
+It is evident from the distribution of returns that the proposed agents achieve higher returns on all tasks compared to the base agent, including dynamic tasks like Task 3.
+This demonstrates that meta-guided interactions not only assist agents in completing tasks in fewer steps, but also enable them to perform a wider range of tasks in both static and dynamic scenarios.
+Furthermore, higher returns of the second variant show that agents benefit from treating reachability as a separate interaction.
+In the absence of separate reachability, reaching is embedded into interactions.
+Separate reachability allows shared learning followed by interactions, which is particularly beneficial in dynamically shifting scenarios.